 You’ll still be able to view your eStatements for closed accounts in your Internet Banking, if you chose to receive eStatements when the account was open.

-eStatements are available two days after the last day of the month and can be viewed in Internet Banking, Suncorp Bank App or the Suncorp App.
-We will let you know once a new eStatement is available by sending a notification to your primary email address.
+eStatements are available two days after the last day of the month and can be viewed in Internet Banking or the Suncorp App.
+We’ll let you know once a new eStatement is available by sending a notification to your nominated email address.